percona/percona-server-mongodb-operator/source/private.rst

            stable/minio

-   Don’t forget to substitute default ``some-access-key`` and ``some-secret-key`` strings in this command with some actual unique key values which can be used later for the access control.
+   Don’t forget to substitute default ``some-access-key`` and ``some-secret-key`` strings in this command with actual unique key values.
+The values can be used later for access control.
+The ``storageClass`` option is needed if you are using the special
-   ``storageClass`` option is needed if you are going to use special `Kubernetes Storage
+   `Kubernetes Storage
    Class <https://kubernetes.io/docs/concepts/storage/storage-classes/>`__
    for backups.
-Otherwise it may be omitted.
-You may also notice ``MINIO_REGION`` value which is not of much sense within the private cloud.
-Just use the same region value here and on later steps (``us-east-1`` is a good default choice).
+Otherwise, this setting may be omitted.
+You may also notice the ``MINIO_REGION`` value which is may not be used within a private cloud.
+Use the same region value here and on later steps (``us-east-1`` is a good default choice).

-2. The next thing to do is to create an S3 bucket for backups:
+2. Create an S3 bucket for backups:

    .. code:: bash